Old Oaks Touring and Glamping Park: A Sun-Drenched Stay in Glastonbury

 Evenings at the Site: Food and Community

 Back at Old Oaks, our evenings were just as enjoyable as our days.
 One of the best features of the site is the visiting food vans.
-During our stay, we had the choice of several different cuisines, ranging from wood-fired pizzas to local gourmet burgers.
-It’s a brilliant touch that means you can enjoy a high-quality meal without having to unhook the car and drive into town.
+During our stay, we had several choices, from wood-fired pizzas to gourmet burgers.
+So, we could enjoy a great meal without driving into town.

 The well-stocked shop on-site also deserves a mention.
-It carries a fantastic range of local Somerset produce, from ciders and cheeses to fresh bread.
-We may have stocked up on quite a bit of local cider to take home with us!
+It carries a great range of local Somerset produce, from ciders and cheeses to fresh bread.
+We may have stocked up on a fair bit of local cider to take home.

-Old Oaks remains a gold standard for what a touring park should be.
-The combination of its 5-star facilities, the serenity of an adult-only environment, and its proximity to the mystical allure of Glastonbury makes it a place we return to time and time again.
-This June trip in the Bailey caravan was one for the books, and we’re already looking at the calendar to see when we can get back to those sun-drenched Somerset hills.
+Old Oaks remains a gold standard for a touring park.
+The 5-star facilities, peaceful adult-only setting, and easy access to Glastonbury really stand out.
+As a result, it’s somewhere we return to again and again.
+This June trip in the caravan was one for the books.

 Continue reading